guitarvydas/0D/das2json/README.md

 	- "target" - the name of the receiving component ("" for the parent Container itself)
 	- "target_port" - the name of the gate/port belonging to the receiving component.

+Components that are referenced in the diagrams, but, not implemented on any *tab* are assumed to be *Leaf* components and must be defined in the underlying language using raw textual source code.
 ### Conventions
 - We usually use the name `main` as the tab-name for the top-most diagram in a multiple drawing edit (saved as a single `.drawio` file).